Generalized $\alpha$-attractor models from elementary hyperbolic surfaces: The hyperbolic punctured disk

 \paragraph{Trajectories for vanishing scalar potential.}

 To understand the effect of the hyperbolic metric on the dynamics, we start with the case of a vanishing scalar potential $\Phi=0$.
 Then $\tPhi=0$ and one immediately checks that straight lines given by constant functions $x(t)=x_0, y(t)=y_0$ are solutions of \eqref{elplane} for any initial point $(x_0,y_0)\in \H$, with initial velocity zero.
 This means that a scalar field starting ``at rest'' remains at rest for all times.
 On the other hand, numerical computation shows that any solution of \eqref{elplane} tends to the real axis for $t\rightarrow +\infty$, irrespective of its initial conditions.
 As a consequence, any solution defined on $\mD^\ast$ (which is obtained by projecting a solution defined on $\H$ through the map \eqref{pipuncdiskcan}) will tend toward the horn end as $t\rightarrow +\infty$.
-This shows that the hyperbolic metric produces an effective force which attracts $\varphi$ to that end.
-Notice that a global trajectory defined on $\mD^\ast$ can have self-intersection points and hence it need not correspond to an embedded curve in $\mD^\ast$.
+This shows that the hyperbolic metric acts as an effective force which repulses $\varphi$ away from the cusp end.
+Notice that a global trajectory defined on $\mD^\ast$ can have cusp and self-intersection points and hence that it need not correspond to an embedded curve in $\mD^\ast$.